fplll/fpylll/README.rst

 Example
 -------

-The interface still rather limited, here is an example session:
+Here is an example session:

     >>> from fpylll import *